ksu-offsec/fall-2020-hs-ctf/Programming/readme.md

 **Solution:**
     xx= if

-\“if b is greater than a\” is used as the condition for the statement \“b is greater than a\”
+“if b is greater than a” is used as the condition for the statement “b is greater than a”

 Programming 5 (Difficulty Level 5)